vietpn/topicanative/README.md

 # CHARACTERISTICS OF A POSITIVE WORK ENVIRONMENT
 ## What factors contribute to a positive work environment?
-_ attative salary, environment make you feel comfortable, have chances for improving myself _ working with people matters, friendly, professional...
+_ attative salary, environment make you feel comfortable, have a beautiful office _ working with people matters, friendly, professional and have chances for improve your knowledge

 ## Speak Up
 What do you think about the following quote?
 I believe that working with good people matters because then the work environment is good.
 If there is a sense of respect and belief among the people you work with, that is when good work is done.
-_
+_ arrge with opinion, but it's not all. there are many things make a good enviroment, suchas:  human, work, salary, equipment.
+Work with gople maters you will learn many things help you improve youself.
+_ ofcourse, if you have a cooperation or suporting from people, I think the work is done

 ## Vocabulary
 Productivity (n) /ˌproʊdʌkˈtɪvəti/: the rate of working